 The audit committee of our Board, which is comprised of non-employee directors, is currently responsible for risk oversight within our Company, including with respect to compensation practices.
-Our Enterprise Risk Officer has been mandated to develop an Enterprise Risk Management framework to identify, manage and mitigate risks across our Company.
+Mr. Melby, the Executive Vice President, Chief Risk Officer at BankUnited, is responsible for developing an Enterprise Risk Management framework to identify, manage and mitigate risks across our Company.
 This framework, which involves ongoing participation and oversight by our Board, captures compensation-related risk amongst various other dimensions of risk.
 In addition, our Company is subject to oversight by the OTS.
-To date, the OTS has played a role in our executive compensation practice, including reviewing and commenting on the employment agreements we have entered into with our named executive officers, and going forward, we will comply with the rules and regulations developed by the OTS.
+To date, the OTS has played a role in our executive compensation practice, including reviewing and commenting on the employment agreements we have entered into with the Management Members, and going forward, we will comply with the rules and regulations developed by the OTS.
 We do not believe that our overall compensation policies and practices create risks that are reasonably likely to have a material adverse effect on our Company.